ajax333221/isepic-chess/docs/examples.md

 // board (Object)
 ```

-<small><strong>Note:</strong> this will either find a board and apply the methods to it or create a new board (with a possible board name if provided).</small>
+<small><strong>Note:</strong> if the selector identifies an existing board, that board will be used.
+Otherwise, a new board will be created with the board name (if provided).</small>
-<br><small><strong>Note:</strong> a new stack will be created each time the Ic(...) is called (even if the selector found an existing board), but the results will append to the same stack if the reference to a chainable board is reused instead.</small>
+<br><small><strong>Note:</strong> each time the Ic(...) function is called, a new stack will be initialized.
+However, reusing a reference to the chainable board will append results to the existing stack.</small>

 <p align="center"><a href="https://github.com/ajax333221/isepic-chess#book-documentation">« Return</a></p>